Privacy Notice: Teaching and Leadership Innovation Fund

 - understand the outcomes for participants, schools and pupils, and any opportunities to improve these outcomes

-Providers will collect and share personal data from your application form and about your TLIF journey (e.g. if you withdraw, complete) with us (and the external evaluator working on our behalf).
+Providers will collect and share personal data from your application form and about your TLIF journey (e.g. if you withdraw, or when you complete the programme) with us (and the external evaluator working on our behalf).

 More information about this work is available from: